omz13/kirby3-suncyclepages/README.md

 #### Roadmap

-For 1.0, the non-binding list of planned features and implementation notes are:
+The non-binding list of planned features and implementation notes are:

 - [x] MVP
 - [x] Basic debugging